grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 as you will soon experience.

 For now, however, let us try to keep things easy.
-I will defer explaining the actual rationale for mocking frameworks until later and instead give you a quick example where you can see them in action.
+I will defer explaining the actual rationale for mocking libraries until later and instead give you a quick example where you can see them in action.
 Ready?
 Let us go!